wpmetabox/docs/_docs/extensions/mb-settings-page.md

 In short, each tab is an array of `title` and `content`.
 You can pass more parameters just like the [add_help_tab()](https://codex.wordpress.org/Class_Reference/WP_Screen/add_help_tab) function.
 However, the `title` and `content` are the most important parameters and they're required.

-Then when clicking "Help" button, you'll see:
+Then when clicking the "Help" button, you'll see:

 ![wordpress admin page help tabs](https://i.imgur.com/c7bIf3P.png)